Gainesville Cops Aim to Bust Drivers for Failure to Yield

 That’s where some police officers conducting the sting may be running afoul of the law.
 Some witnesses report that cops involved in the program are leaving the curb suddenly, making it impossible for drivers to yield in time.

 If you’ve been cited for failure to yield to a pedestrian in this operation, know that the burden of proof lies with the state, and that you have a right to solid legal representation.
-Contact traffic ticket defense lawyers with Gainesville’s Law Offices of Edwards & Mason Criminal Defense at 877-377-7801 or via our convenient online contact form.
+Contact traffic ticket defense lawyers with Gainesville’s Law Offices of Edwards & Jones Criminal Defense at 877-377-7801 or via our convenient online contact form.